DavidAlmonacid/frequently-used-character-keys/ROADMAP.md

 - [x] Give styles to the form

-- [ ] Show a list of the characters added
+- [x] Show a list for the added characters

-- [ ] Give styles to the list
+- [x] Give styles to the list

-- [ ] Add a button to copy the character text to the clipboard
+- [x] Add a button to copy the character text to the clipboard

-- [ ] Give styles to the copy button
+- [x] Give styles to the copy button

-- [ ] Add a button to delete the character
+- [x] Add a button to delete the character

-- [ ] Give styles to the delete button
+- [x] Give styles to the delete button

 - [ ] Add MAIN functionality, ALLOW to copy the button text to the clipboard when clicked